 “Y-yes.”

 “A few times.
 I like it here, there’s no real reason to leave so I tend to just enjoy my time.
-I did take a season off a few years ago for my 35th birthday, and spent a few months in Europe.
+I did take a season off a few years ago for my 40th birthday.
+I spent a few months in Europe sightseeing.
 We tend to find our solace here, Ellis.
 There have only been a handful of employees who have left since I started and Lisle is incredibly particular about who he hires.”

 Ellis contemplated the information he received.
 The fact that no one seemed to want to leave left him uncomfortable in some ways.
-It bordered on cultish, but he could also see a genuine enjoyment in the work and environment.
-The hotel was lovely, the employees would want for nothing, and the comforts seemed endless.
-Everyone here had to be running away from something to upend their whole lives as such, however.
+It bordered on cultish, but he could also see a genuine enjoyment in the work and environment and ascertained that he was probably overthinking things.
+The hotel was lovely, the employees wanted for nothing, and the comforts seemed endless.
+Everyone at The Planet had to be running away from something to upend their whole lives as such, however.
 It wasn’t normal.

 He wasn’t normal, either.
 Even still, it felt odd.
 The remoteness of it all, the sterility that was overshadowed by the beauty, the quiet.